drekka/Locus/README.md

 * **`headers`** - An optional dictionary of HTTP headers to add to the request.
 * **`mapper`** - A closure that will be used to read the returned `Data` and set the new default values.
 It's passed data read from the url and expected to return a `[String: Any]` dictionary or throw an error.

-#### `JSONDefaultValueSource`
+#### JSONDefaultValueSource

 `JSONDefaultValueSource` is an extension of `URLDefaultValueSource` that does one extra thing.
-It assumes the data read from the URL will be valid JSON and deserialises before calling the mapper.
+It assumes the data read from the URL will be valid JSON and deserialises it before calling the mapper.

 ```swift
 let fileUrl = URL(string: "https://appserver.com/configuration/config.json")